HariiHe/mail_view/README.md

 MailView -- Visual email testing
 ================================

-Preview plain text and html mail templates in your browser without redelivering it every time you make a change.
+Preview plain text and html mail templates in your browser every time you make a change without redelivering it.

 Rails 4.1
 ---------